How the Labor Market Impacts Investors

 2. Corporate earnings

-A potential downside is that upward pressure on wages can increase costs for companies because they will have to foot a bigger payroll.
+However, one potential downside is that upward pressure on wages can increase costs for companies since they will have to foot a bigger payroll.
 If wages increase too rapidly, profit margins can be squeezed, potentially affecting a company’s earnings and, consequently, its stock price.

 There’s a delicate balance between wages and corporate revenue.
 You’ll want to consider this carefully as you evaluate different stocks and investment opportunities.